Ishwar Puri: Honors and awards

 Puri is a Fellow of the Canadian Academy of Engineering, American Association for the Advancement of Science, and American Society of Mechanical Engineers.
 He received the 2021 Engineering Excellence Award from Professional Engineers Ontario and Ontario Society of Professional Engineers.

 Topical and literary contributions

 Puri writes on issues at the intersection of science, technology, education and society.
-His first publication was a book of poetry, Narcissus Wept.
+His first publication was a book of poetry, Narcissus Wept, where a reviewer notes, "He has something to say evidently and tries to say it with becoming gravity."